SajadGarshasbi/Bargardoon/README.md

 # Bargardoon App

 This app was developed with the help of JetBrains Junio in less than 3 hours.
-It is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop, Server.
+It is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop.

 ## Try it out